bradleypuckett/Comptool-MPLS-IP/README.md

 Here, average lookup time (in nanoseconds) is plotted against the number of routes in the data structure.

-//Basic image Rtree

 ![alt-text](https://github.com/bradleypuckett/Comptool-MPLS-IP/blob/master/Images/rtree500k.png)

-//Basic image Jhash
+This plot shows the lookup times using the Radix Tree data structure.
+It has an undoubtably logarithmic shape, like other tree based data structures usually have.

+At first glance however, this doesnt fit the O(k) runtime that was stated earlier.
+The important thing to remember here is that this is a plot of the *average* time over 50 random lookups.

+//Statistically speaking

+Therefore the average number of nodes traversed is directly related to the number of nodes present in the tree.

+Given that our lookup strings are a maximum of 32 bits, there exists an upper bound in the case that there is a /32 route for every IPv4 address.
+That would produce the longest average lookup time since each lookup must perform 32 dereferences.

 ![alt text](https://github.com/bradleypuckett/Comptool-MPLS-IP/blob/master/Images/jhash500k.png "Jenkins Hash w/500k routes")

-//Jhash with linreg
+This plot shows the lookup times using the Jenkins Hash Table data structure.
+It is also interesting, in that it appears to run in linear time, rather than the expected constant time.

 ![alt-text](https://github.com/bradleypuckett/Comptool-MPLS-IP/blob/master/Images/jhash500k-linreg.png)

-//Jhash with load factor
+Placing a line of best fit on the plot further confirms the linear shape.
+I conjecture that this linear behavior of Jenkins Hash is due to the collision resolution of std::unordered_map.
+This could be avoided by using a better hash scheme such as Cuckoo hashing, which resolves collisions in such a way to have constant time lookups in the worst case.
+There are a number of Cuckoo hash variants, so benchmarking each of these may yield some interesting results.

 ![alt-text](https://github.com/bradleypuckett/Comptool-MPLS-IP/blob/master/Images/jhash-loadfactor.png)

-//Conjecture that this linear behavior of jenkins hash is due to the collision resolution behavior of unordered_map.
-Could be avoided by using a better hash function such as Cuckoo hashing, or another perfect hash function.
-Each of these obviously suffer from their own issues such as longer hashing time, or other problems that make dynamic updates computationally expensive.
+To see if the collision resolution of std::unordered_map is the culprit, I plotted the hash table's load factor side-by-side with the Jenkins Hash results.

 ## Final notes and conclusion